Disclosure: This post contains affiliate links to Amazon. See my disclosure for more details.

 Do-a-Dot markers are great toddler and preschool friendly paint markers.
 They are a perfect size and easy to hold for little ones.
 On the end is a round sponge tip filled with paint.
 When you press down on the sponge, the paint comes out!
 You can choose to make circles by stamping or move the marker around to make lines.
 They are washable, too!
 The paint dries very quickly, which is a great when you are doing crafts with young children.

-Benefits to Dot Marker Activities
+Educational Benefits to Dot Marker Activities

 We love these do-a-dot markers, but you could also use dot stickers or regular markers to fill in the circles.